carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 `student@ubuntu:~$`

 If that is correct, then you should be able to go from there!
+Now everything you do will be mirrored in the local folder  where you are running Docker from, which would facilitate for you to visualize files later.

 ## Part I.- Data Quality Control (QC), pre-processing and mapping genomes